amyschremp/headstrong/README.md

 This idea came from my own need to have a dedicated, private space to share my thoughts and track patterns with my mental health, and I think this application could help others who have the same need.

 ### Features
-- User Login
+- User Login:
 Users will be able to create accounts, login, and have their own separate journal entry dashboard.
-- Journal Entries
+- Journal Entries:
 Logged in users will be able to add new journal entries.
 The homepage will show the most recent entry.
-- Calendar Overview
+- Calendar Overview:
 Logged in users will be able to see an overview of their posts via a calendar view.
 Each day on the calendar will show an icon based on whether or not there was a journal entry.
 Each day's calendar box will be shown as a different color based on the user's answer to a question about their overall mood for the day, in order to provide a general overview of the user's mood patterns.

 ### Technologies